 There’s nothing more off-putting than a tea-stained cup, especially to visitors, so how can we keep those teacups as clean and sparkly as possible?
 Before we start removing tea stains from cups let’s look at why they get stained in the first place!

 There are usually two types of tea stains in your cups.

 Surface tea stains

-The first of the stains are just surface stains, which sits on the cup when the tea has been left to go cold and the cup has not washed properly.
+The first stains are just surface stains, which sit on the cup when the tea has been left to go cold, and the cup has not washed properly.

 These stains are pretty easy to remove but are particularly off-putting to visitors as it’s clear that the cup hasn’t been washed properly.

 Porous tea stains